Defining the Renewable Energy Portfolio

 Renewable Energy Portfolios are state-determined green policies.
 These policies determine how supportive a state will be towards renewables.
 It also determines how much of that support will go to any given renewable technology.

 Renewable energy portfolios are not a one size fits all policy.
-Instead, each state’s politicians determine what green policy is in the best interest for their state.
-What this policy entails varies, but there are a couple of basic things that each state considers.
+State politicians determine green policies for their state.
+What this policy entails varies, but there are some basics that most states that support solar have.

 Renewable Energy Portfolios: Standards Vs. Goals

 Many states have renewable energy portfolio standards.
-This is a state-mandated percentage of energy production dedicated to renewable sources.
+Renewable energy portfolio standards are a state-mandated percentage of energy production dedicated to renewable sources.

-States that have goals instead of standards don’t encourage utilities to implement green technology.
-This makes it hard for residents that are interested in renewable energy.
+States that have goals instead of standards don’t encourage utilities to implement green technology, making it hard for residents that are interested in renewable energy.
 Regardless of whether a state decides to use goals or standards, there is a system in place that tracks renewable energy.

 Renewable Energy Credits Explained

-These RECs are given for every megawatt-hour of renewable energy.
+Every megawatt-hour of renewable energy receives a REC.
 Each REC has a specific serial number connected to one of 10 regional electronic REC tracking systems.

 Both voluntary and mandated states use RECs to keep track of renewable energy.
-However, how they are used is a little different.
+However, REC use is a little different.

 Renewable Energy Portfolios and Solar: Good, Better Best